 Fiddlehead ferns are a unique and delicious vegetable that can be enjoyed in a variety of ways.
 However, they require proper cooking techniques to ensure they are cooked to perfection.
 Here are some tips to help you cook fiddlehead ferns like a pro.

-See also How long to cook cornbread in microwave
+See also How to cook eggs without a stove

 1. Cleaning the Ferns